jackfrost68/Spotify_Analysis/README.md

   <img width="600" height="200" src="https://github.com/jackfrost68/Spotify_Analysis/blob/bc3e5b53bd1c80f377c7617ac00d4b93e98c7a5f/Tree%20after%20pruning.jpeg">
 </p>

 In this case, speechiness, followed by duration were the defining attributes for RnB and HipHop genres.
+Speechiness is defined as the presence of spoken words in a track.
+The more exclusively speech-like the recording

 <ins>*Conclusion:*</ins>